Antenatal depression and postnatal depression: what are they?

 If you’re unsure, your GP can guide you to the most appropriate services.
-Getting appropriate support will help you manage symptoms and feel better sooner, and give your baby what they need to grow and thrive.
+With help and support, you can manage symptoms, feel better sooner, and give your baby what they need to grow and thrive.

 Treatment for antenatal depression and postnatal depression

-There are many treatment options that can help you if you’re experiencing symptoms of perinatal depression.
+There are many treatment options that can help you if you’re experiencing symptoms of antenatal or postnatal depression.
 Your doctor will talk with you about a treatment plan that suits your personal circumstances and age, as well as the type and severity of your depression.

 Here are some treatment options for antenatal and postnatal depression.